The Rise of Compact Living and Tiny Homes

 Whether driven by affordability, sustainability, or a desire for simplicity, tiny home living is becoming a practical and purposeful choice for many.
 But what’s really fueling this shift, and is it a passing trend or the future of housing?

 What Is Compact Living?
+Understanding the Compact Living Lifestyle

-Key elements of compact living include:
+The core features of compact living include:

 - Minimal square footage